 Less Invasive Surgical Options to Treat Crohn’s and Colitis

 At any time, patients could experience complications from IBD that require surgery.
 It is helpful to be treated by an experienced team of doctors who can fully coordinate care for IBD.
-Dr. Jennifer Seminerio, the DHI gastroenterologist (GI doctor) who treats IBD, shares the same office with the DHI colon and rectal surgeons, making it easy for them to consult about patients’ cases.
-When surgery is needed, colon and rectal surgeons Dr. Allen Chudzinski and Dr. Haane Massarotti are able to offer minimally invasive procedures for IBD.
+When surgery is needed, colon and rectal surgeons Dr. Allen Chudzinski, Dr. Haane Massarotti and Dr. Gavin Sigle are able to offer minimally invasive procedures for IBD.
 Instead of a large open incision, patients benefit from surgeries that require only three to five incisions the size of keyholes.
-The DHI colon and rectal surgeons are even able to offer J-pouch surgery, an advanced procedure that allows patients to live without an external ostomy bag.
+Our colon and rectal surgeons are even able to offer J-pouch surgery, an advanced procedure that allows patients to live without an external ostomy bag.

 Onsite Infusion, Laboratory and Vaccination Services

-Patients with IBD often need medical treatment in the form of infusion services, and DHI provides these treatments onsite.
-DHI also offers onsite laboratory services such as blood tests unique to IBD.
-And, because it is particularly important for those with IBD to protect themselves against viruses, patients can also be vaccinated for influenza, shingles, pneumonia and human papilloma virus (HPV) right at DHI.
+Patients with IBD often need medical treatment in the form of infusion services, and AdventHealth Digestive Institute Tampa provides these treatments onsite.
+We also offer onsite laboratory services such as blood tests unique to IBD.
+And, because it is particularly important for those with IBD to protect themselves against viruses, patients can also be vaccinated for influenza, shingles, pneumonia and human papilloma virus (HPV) right at AdventHealth Digestive Institute Tampa.